Gain valuable professional experience and build your international community with TAPIF.

 TAPIF to Teacher offers teaching assistants in France a full scholarship to study for a graduate teaching certificate from the Université de Nanterre online while working for TAPIF.
 Awardees may then transfer these graduate credits to partner universities in the US to complete a MAT.
 More information here.

-Prospective language assistant may apply to work for TAPIF and be funded by the US Fulbright Program simultaneously.
+Prospective language assistants may apply to work for TAPIF and be funded by the US Fulbright ETA Program simultaneously.
 More information on the benefits and requirements for this dual application are accessible here.
 Applicants must apply and be accepted to both programs, taking into account the different deadlines.

-In partnership with Middlebury Language Schools and Schools abroad, up to three selected teaching assistants will have the opportunity to obtain their Masters of Arts in Applied Linguistics in tandem with their 12-hour work contract with TAPIF in Paris.
-More information about this program is available here.
-Interested candidates apply for both TAPIF and the MA in Applied Languages.
+In partnership with Middlebury Language Schools and Schools abroad, up to four selected teaching assistants will have the opportunity to obtain their Masters of Arts in Applied Languages in tandem with their 12-hour work contract with TAPIF in Paris.
+Interested candidates apply for both TAPIF and the MA in Applied Languages by January 15th.